Need trip ideas? Check out our curated collections of destinations around the globe.More

-The ski season runs from June through October.
+The ski season runs June through October, depending on the year’s snow.
 Most South Americans take their vacation in July, the month to avoid if you don't like crowds and high prices, although the weather is more benign.
 August has the most reliable snow conditions, September the most varied.
-Prices for lifts and lodging are lowest from mid-June to early July and from mid-September to early October; rates are highest from mid- to late July.
+Prices for lifts and lodging are lowest in June and from September to closing; rates are highest in July.